vladigleba/vladigleba.github.io/posts/basics/spirit.md

 The Holy Spirit bestows various spiritual gifts on believers to edify the members of the church as well as to minister to those outside of the church.
 These can be obvious miraculous talents, but they also include already existing ones that the Spirit then develops.
 The Holy Spirit distributes these gifts as He wills, and every believer receives at least one.

-## What does it mean to “speak in tongues”?
+## What does “speaking in tongues” mean?

 > And they were all filled with the Holy Ghost, and *began to speak with other tongues*, as the Spirit gave them utterance.
 And there were dwelling at Jerusalem Jews, devout men, *out of every nation under heaven*.
 Now when this was noised abroad, the multitude came together, and were confounded, because that *every man heard them speak in his own language*.
 >